-In Almaty region, three rivers are especially popular for rafting: Ili, Turgen, and Chilik.
+In the Almaty Province three rivers are especially popular for rafting: Ili, Turgen, and Chilik.

 Chilik is the river of the third category of complexity in rafting.
 That's where people go for adrenaline!
 Rough water of this river will not let you fall into despondency from monotonous steppe landscapes along the banks.
 The rafting season is from mid-June to the beginning of October.

-It is worth mentioning two more rivers in Almaty region where rafting is being arranged.
+It is worth mentioning two more rivers in Almaty Province where rafting is being arranged.

-This is Charyn River, different from other mountain rivers of Zhetysu by its “inconstancy” – calm and unhurried after a moment it can turn into a raging stream, and then calm down again.
+This is Charyn River, different from other mountain rivers of Jetysu by its “inconstancy” – calm and unhurried after a moment it can turn into a raging stream, and then calm down again.

 Water thresholds of East Kazakhstan

-The most popular river for rafting in the East Kazakhstan region is considered to be the taiga beauty Uba.
-The river is very picturesque and winding – on the one hand this is interesting; on the other hand it is unsafe as it is not visible what is there around the corner.
+Uba River is considered as the most popular river for rafting in the East Kazakhstan Province.
+The river is very picturesque and winding.
+On the one hand this is interesting; on the other one it is unsafe as it is not visible what is there around the corner.

 Passage of the further route through Uba with overcoming the famous “Bolsheubinsky” thresholds is possible only for professional rafters, for those who hold a paddle not for the first time.
 Rafting season – from May to mid-August.

-Weekend tours are also organized along calm rivers: Bukhtarma, Irtysh, Ulba, Serzhikha; and for extreme lovers – on the rivers Kalzhir, Turgusun, Hamir.
+Weekend tours are also organized along calm rivers: Bukhtarma, Irtysh, Ulba, Serjikha; and for extreme lovers – on the rivers Kaljir, Turgusun, Hamir.